Retail Pricing Guide – strategies, tools, definition

 - some data may not be accurate and requires manual double-checking.

 Thanks to the fact that Skuuudle cooperates with both smaller businesses and huge enterprises, the software delivers targeted pricing.
 What are the other features of the tool, though?
-It is based on 6 pillars: Data Collection, Product Matching, Quality Control, Easy-to-use Analytics, Cloud-based, First Class Support, which is supposed to help you stay ahead of competition.
-Skuuudle is a synonym of Pricing Intelligence.
-At times, however, multilisting issues (connected with, eg, eBay) may appear.
+It is based on 6 pillars: Data Collection, Product Matching, Quality Control, Easy-to-use Analytics, Cloud-based, First Class Support, which is supposed to help you stay ahead of the competition.
+Skuuudle is a synonym for Pricing Intelligence.
+At times, however, multi-listing issues (connected with, eg, eBay) may appear.

 - reasonable pricing,